This page contains two articles about AXIS Flight School:

 Photo by Samantha Schwann.

 While AXIS Flight School mostly focus on the “after A-license, what's next?” demographic, their inclusive attitude towards coaching has led them to work with an amazingly diverse group of jumpers.
 From coaching a student that took over 40 jumps to get through AFF, to working with Todd Love and Operation Enduring Warrior, Nik and Brianne are always finding ways to adapt their coaching to individual students' needs.
 “We refuse to give anyone the bowling speech,” Brianne says.
 “There is a big difference between inexperience and inability.
 The next person walking through our door could be a future world champion, and that's really cool!
-We learned a long time ago that we are not capable of judging someone else's potential.”
+We learned a long time ago that we are not capable of predicting someone else's potential.”

 Photo by Justin Carmody.